snuq/VSEQF/Readme.md

    * Now can save and recall zoom levels in the vse.
 No way to do vertical (channel) zooms yet tho...
    * Right-click context menu option added, hold right click to activate it.
 Options will differ depending on what is clicked on - cursor, sequence, sequence handles, markers, empty area

+### 0.94
+   * Frame skipping now works with reverse playback as well, and fixed poor behavior
+   * Added QuickShortcuts - timeline and sequence movement using the numpad.
+Thanks to tintwotin for the ideas!
+   * Added option to snap cursor to a dragged edge if one edge is grabbed, if two are grabbed, the second edge will be set to the overlay frame.
+   * Many improvements to Quick3Point interface
+   * Fixed a bug that would cause slipped sequences to jump around
+   * Split Quick Batch Render off into its own addon
+   * Fixed bug where adjusting the left edge of single images would cause odd behavior
+   * Significant improvements to cursor following
+   * Improvements to ripple behavior, fixed bugs relating to it as well
+   * Improved marker grabbing behavior
+   * Improvements to Quick3Point
+   * Added display of current strip length under center of strip
+   * Fixed canceled grabs causing waveforms to redraw
+   * Improved QuickTags interface
+   * Reworked ripple delete, it should now behave properly with overlapping sequences

+### 0.95
+   * Updated for Blender 2.8 - lots of code changes, lots of bug fixes, updated menus, updated panels
+   * Disabled ripple and edge snap while in slip mode
+   * Various optimizations to ripple and grabbing
+   * Added support for left and right click mouse moves
+   * Updated frame skipping to work with new limitations in Blender
+   * Added a modal fade operator for easily setting/changing fades, moved fades menu to shift-f
+   * Strip information is now drawn for all selected strips, not just active